Let’s go through five that make your websites and web-based applications more secure, for minimal effort.

 Now, look at the second example.

-In that one, I've successfully embedded a different site in an IFRAME, because the site doesn’t send X-Frame-Options headers.
-Interesting...
+In that one, I’ve successfully embedded NAB.com.au (the NAB is one of Australia’s four big banks) in an IFRAME, because the site doesn’t send X-Frame-Options headers.
+Interesting…

 The X-Content-Type-Options header is used by the server to indicate that the MIME types specified in the Content-Type headers should be respected.
 Respecting the Content-Type headers is essential because it stops MIME type sniffing, which you can see a diagram of in the image below.